 - (a) The City Manager is responsible for the City's purchasing system.
 This responsibility is delegated to the Purchasing Manager. - (b) The Purchasing Manager is the principal public purchasing official of the City.
 The Purchasing Manager's responsibilities are as enumerated in this Manual (Section 2). - (c) Department Directors are responsible for ensuring their departments' purchasing activities are in accordance with the rules and regulations set forth herein. - (d) Any purchase or contract entered into by an elected or appointed City official, Department Director or employee that violates the rules and regulations defined in this Manual shall be the personal and financial responsibility of that individual.
 Violation of these policies and procedures shall be grounds for disciplinary action, to include termination and/or criminal prosecution.

 1.9 Changes.

-Any person using this Manual is encouraged to comment and/or recommend changes.
-Address such in writing to the following:
+Any person using this Manual is encouraged to comment on it/its use.
+Address comments in writing to the following:

-Purchasing Supervisor Division of Purchasing City of Grand Junction 250 N. 5th Street Grand Junction, CO 81501 (970) 244-1484
+Division of Purchasing City of Grand Junction 250 N. 5th Street Grand Junction, CO 81501